Skip to content

 When can an AVO be ordered?

-Initially, NSW Police may issue a provisional order until such time as the matter can be heard by the Court.
+Initially, NSW Police may issue a provisional order until the matter can be heard by the Court.
 Once the matter is heard by the Court, an interim or final order may be made.
-An interim order has the same effect as a final order in that it provides protection to the person in need of protection and will remain in force until the matter is finalized.
-The interim AVO order will either be made final by the Court, withdrawn by Police, or dismissed by the Court.
+An interim order has the same effect as a final order in that it provides protection to the person in need of protection and will remain in force until the matter is finalised.
+The interim AVO order will either be made final by the Court, withdrawn by the Police, or dismissed by the Court.

 A final AVO will be made in circumstances where the named person either consents to the final order, or if the named person does not consent the Court determines that the AVO is necessary following a hearing.
 If the matter proceeds to hearing, the Court must be satisfied that: